Having trouble choosing an LMS? With this best practices guide, your organization will be on its way to gaining new skills and boosting its value.

 Integrating a new LMS can be quick and easy.
 But if you start adding on new required features, customizations, training, etc. after spending months of planning, the implementation process may be extended.
 Factor in this additional time and make note of it for your overall timeline.
 There’s nothing like extending a timeline to crush motivation company-wide.

-Through these LMS implementation best practices, your organization can begin taking steps to research and choose an eLearning platform with confidence.
+Through these LMS implementation best practices, your organization can begin taking steps to research and choose an LMS with confidence.
 Find out more about Avilar’s WebMentor LMS™, our high-value, easy to integrate eLearning solution.
 With over 1870 courses in 102 subject areas, Avilar’s WebMentor LMS™ has your organization covered.

 Custom Content Development

 We also offer additional course development services should you require custom content.
 Our consultants can assist you with everything from instructional design, graphic design, writing/editing, broadcast-quality audio and video production, repurposing instructor-led training and more.
-To learn more and find out if Avilar’s WebMentor LMS™ is right for you, contact us today.
+To learn more about choosing an LMS, implementation best practices, or to find out if Avilar’s WebMentor LMS™ is right for you, contact us today.